 Seen on Shark Tank Season 5 Premiere

-Everything seemed to be going great for James McDonald and Cole Egger who appeared on the Shark Tank.
-They had $700k in sales of SweetBallz from 7-11 Stores in just the past 3 months and just scored a quarter million dollar deal with two Sharks to bring Sweet Balls to a whole new level.
+Everything seemed to be going great for James McDonald and Cole Egger when on the Shark Tank.
+They generated over $700k in sales of SweetBallz from 7-11 Stores in just the past 3 months and just scored a quarter million dollar deal with two Sharks to bring Sweet Balls to a whole new level.

 If that's the case then why is the Cakeballz website still online at this time, while SweetBallz.com is still not resolving?
 It appears there was nothing wrong with the servers the night Shark Tank ran and SweetBallz.com disappeared as if it had crashed.
 Is the domain name being held hostage by a disgruntled partner that controls this very valuable asset?
 From an outsider looking in, it appears that might be the case why sweetballs.com has been offline ever since their episode of the Shark Tank aired.

 It's certainly something to think about if you have partners and who controls the domain names.
-Surprisingly a lot of Entrepreneurs pay little attention when protecting one their most valuable assett which is of course their web site's domain name.
-He who controls your domain name controls your business, and can make or break you with a single click.
+Surprisingly a lot of Entrepreneurs pay little attention when protecting one their most valuable asset which is, of course, their web site's domain name.
+He who controls your domain name controls your business and can make or break you with a single click.

 Even though SweetBallz was unable to capitalize from the thousands of people who would've placed orders online, it didn't stop thousands of other's going to 7-11 Stores across the country asking for the Shark Tank's latest treat.
 No doubt the Top Brass at 7-11 Headquarters got a whiff of the Shark Tank Effect and will continue backing the SweetBallz Brand as evidenced in a recent tweet.